molaupi/karri/README.md

 ## Running KaRRi
-To run KaRRi in its default configuration (using collective last stop searches, sorted buckets, and SIMD instructions), use the provided bash script by typing the following commands at the top-level directory
+To run KaRRi in its default configuration (using collective last stop searches, sorted buckets, and SIMD instructions), use the provided bash script by typing the following commands at the top-level directory:

 ```
 $ cd Publications/KaRRi